-c) On the diagram, box the energy harvesting steps.

-d) The harvested energy is stored in what molecule(s)?
-NADH and ATP e) What is/are the molecule(s) listed in (d) used for?
-ATP is used to drive reactions in the cell, and NADH is used to regenerate NAD+ for the next rounds of glycolysis.
+- c) On the diagram, box the energy harvesting steps. - d) The harvested energy is stored in what molecule(s)? - e) What is/are the molecule(s) listed in (d) used for?

 Rubisco is a key enzyme in the dark phase of photosynthesis, and is the most abundant protein on Earth.
 It makes up roughly 50% of the protein content of chloroplasts.
-Rubisco catalyzes the addition of one molecule of CO_2 to a five carbon sugar ribulose 1,5-biphosphate.
+Rubisco catalyzes the addition of one molecule of $CO_2$ to a five carbon sugar ribulose 1,5-biphosphate.
 The resulting six-carbon sugar is unstable, and splits into two molecules of 3-phosphoglyceric acid.

-- a) You happen to have some 14CO2 around your lab, so you decide to place your favorite fichus into a large hermetically sealed container, and pump some 14CO2 into the container to mix with regular atmosphere already in there.
+- a) You happen to have some CO2 around your lab, so you decide to place your favorite fichus into a large hermetically sealed container, and pump some CO2 into the container to mix with regular atmosphere already in there.
 After some time, you move the fichus to a non-radioactive environment.
 A quick read with a Geiger counter reveals that the plant is now slightly radioactive. - i.
 If you moved the plant after 1 minute, and analyzed the cells immediately, where would you expect to find radioactivity?
 Circle all that apply: